-nVent Electric plc is a leading global provider of electrical connection and protection solutions.
-We believe safer systems ensure a more secure world.
-We connect and protect with inventive electrical solutions.
+nVent Electric plc is a leading global provider of systems protections and electrical connection solutions.
+We believe our inventive electrical solutions enable safer systems and ensure a more secure world.
+We connect and protect some of the world's most critical systems to make them safer, more efficient and resilient.
 We design, manufacture, market, install and service high performance products and solutions that are helping to build a more sustainable and electrified world.
-We have a comprehensive portfolio of enclosures, electrical fastening solutions and thermal management solutions, and we are recognized globally for quality, reliability and innovation.
+We have a comprehensive portfolio of cable management, control buildings, cooling solutions both liquid and air, electrical connections, enclosures, equipment protection, power connections and power management solutions, and we are recognized globally for quality, reliability and innovation.

-Our broad range of products and solutions support industrial, commercial and residential, infrastructure, and energy applications around the world.
-Our solutions help our customers improve energy efficiency, ensure resiliency and protection, increase customer productivity, design for extended lifespan and serviceability, enhance safety and contribute to more sustainable operations.
+Our broad range of products and solutions support industrial, infrastructure, commercial and residential, and energy applications around the world.
+Our solutions help our customers improve energy efficiency, ensure resiliency and protection, increase customer productivity, enhance safety and contribute to more sustainable operations.